 Article 1, Section 75560 of the California Water Code requires that a Water Conservation District that proposes to levy a groundwater charge "... shall annually cause to be made an engineering investigation and report upon groundwater conditions of the District".
-In accordance with these requirements, the San Bernardino Valley Water Conservation

-District (District) must make the following findings and determinations as they relate to the ground and surface water conditions of the Bunker Hill Basin and those areas within the District boundary.
+In accordance with these requirements, the San Bernardino Valley Water Conservation District (District) must make the following findings and determinations as they relate to the ground and surface water conditions of the Bunker Hill Basin and those areas within the District boundary.
 Sub-Basins of the Bunker Hill Basin are shown in Figure 3.

 - Task 1.
-Annual change in storage for the Bunker Hill Basin for the preceding water year (Fall 2015 to Fall 2016); - Task 2.
-Accumulated change in storage of the Bunker Hill Basin as of the last day of the preceding water year (June 30, 2016); - Task 3.
-Total groundwater production from the Bunker Hill Basin for the preceding water year (July 1, 2015 June 30, 2016); - Task 4.
-Estimate of the annual change in the Bunker Hill Basin storage for the current water year (July 1, 2016 June 30, 2017); - Task 5.
-Estimate of the annual change in the Bunker Hill Basin storage for the ensuing water year (July 1, 2017 June 30, 2018); - Task 6.
-Average annual change in Bunker Hill Basin storage for the immediate past 10 water years (2006-2016); - Task 7.
-Estimated amount of agricultural water and other than agricultural water to be withdrawn from the groundwater supplies of the District for the ensuing water year (July 1, 2017 - June 30, 2018); - Task 8.
-Estimated amount of water necessary for surface distribution for the ensuing water year for the Bunker Hill Basin and the District (July 1, 2017 June 30, 2018); and - Task 9.
-The amount of water that is necessary for the replenishment of the groundwater supplies of the Bunker Hill Basin and the District for the ensuing water year (July 1, 2017 June 30, 2018).
+Annual change in storage for the Bunker Hill Basin for the preceding water year (Fall 2019 to Fall 2020); - Task 2.
+Accumulated change in storage of the Bunker Hill Basin as of the last day of the preceding water year (June 30, 2020); - Task 3.
+Total groundwater production from the Bunker Hill Basin for the preceding water year (July 1, 2019 June 30, 2020); - Task 4.
+Estimate of the annual change in the Bunker Hill Basin storage for the current water year (July 1, 2020 June 30, 2021); - Task 5.
+Estimate of the annual change in the Bunker Hill Basin storage for the ensuing water year (July 1, 2021 June 30, 2022) - Task 6.
+Average annual change in Bunker Hill Basin storage for the immediate past ten water years (2010 2020); - Task 7.
+Estimated amount of historically agricultural water and other than agricultural water to be withdrawn from the groundwater supplies of the District for the ensuing water year (July 1, 2021 - June 30, 2022) - Task 8.
+Estimated amount of water necessary for surface distribution for the ensuing water year for the Bunker Hill Basin and the District (July 1, 2021 June 30, 2022); and - Task 9.
+The amount of water that is necessary for the replenishment of the groundwater supplies of the Bunker Hill Basin and the District for the ensuing water year (July 1, 2021 June 30, 2022).

 To make the findings and determinations listed above, District staff researched available hydrogeologic, precipitation, and engineering data for the Bunker Hill Basin and surrounding areas.
 These data were compiled and analyzed and a predictive relationship between precipitation, production, and change in basin storage was adapted from similar relationships developed by Geoscience Support Services in the preparation of previous Engineering Investigations.
 This relationship was based on empirical data enables the prediction of change in storage, given certain annual production and precipitation levels.
 Precipitation trends and stations are shown in Figure 4.
 In addition, annual and accumulated change in storage was calculated based on historic water level changes throughout the Bunker Hill Basin.
+All calculations are rounded to the nearest whole number.